hmac/what/README.md

 References
 ----------

-What is a shamless rip-off of [Que](https://github.com/chanks/que).
+What is a shameless rip-off of [Que](https://github.com/chanks/que).